mohamedelbaiomy/gradient_glow_border/README.md

 Add the package to your `pubspec.yaml` file:
 ```
 dependencies:
-  animated_border: ^1.0.0
+  gradient_glow_border: ^1.0.0
 ```
 Then, run flutter pub get to install the package.

 ## Usage
 1) Normal Gradient Border
-   Use the `AnimatedBorder.normalGradient` constructor to create a solid animated gradient border:
+   Use the `GradientGlowBorder.normalGradient` constructor to create a solid animated gradient border:

 ```
-AnimatedBorder.normalGradient(
+GradientGlowBorder.normalGradient(
   borderRadius: BorderRadius.circular(15),
   blurRadius: 1,
   spreadRadius: 1,